Office: 7256 Bunche Hall

 Writing Travel in Central Asian History, edited by Nile Green (Bloomington: Indiana University Press, 2014).

-Terrains of Exchange: Religious Economies of Global Islam (forthcoming, 2014).
+Terrains of Exchange: Religious Economies of Global Islam (New York: Oxford University Press, 2015).

-Afghan History through Afghan Eyes, edited by Nile Green (forthcoming, 2014).
+Afghan History through Afghan Eyes, edited by Nile Green (New York: Oxford University Press, forthcoming 2015).

-Mr Darcy's Persians: What Five Muslim Students Learned in Jane Austen's London (forthcoming).
+The Love of Strangers: What Six Muslim Students Learned in Jane Austen's London (Princeton: Princeton University Press, forthcoming 2015).

 ARTICLES AND BOOK CHAPTERS

-"The Hajj as its Own Undoing: Global Infrastructure & Non-Muslim Contact in the Pilgrim Journey to Mecca", Past & Present (forthcoming).
+"The Hajj as its Own Undoing: Infrastructure & Integration on the Muslim Journey to Mecca", Past & Present 226 (2015).

-"Islam in the Early Modern World", in Jerry Bentley & Sanjay Subrahmanyam (eds), The New Cambridge World History: The Early Modern Period vol.6, pt.2 (Cambridge: Cambridge University Press, forthcoming).
+"Islam in the Early Modern World", in Jerry Bentley & Sanjay Subrahmanyam (eds), The New Cambridge World History: The Early Modern Period vol.6, pt.2 (Cambridge: Cambridge University Press, 2015).

-"Re-Thinking the 'Middle East' After the Oceanic Turn", Comparative Studies of South Asia, Africa and the Middle East 34,3 (forthcoming 2014).
+"Re-Thinking the 'Middle East' After the Oceanic Turn", Comparative Studies of South Asia, Africa and the Middle East 34, 3 (2014).

-"From the Silk Road to the Railroad (and Back): The Means and Meanings of the Iranian Encounter with China", Iranian Studies (forthcoming) (download pdf).
+"From the Silk Road to the Railroad (and Back): The Means and Meanings of the Iranian Encounter with China", Iranian Studies 48, 2 (2015) (download pdf).

 "Breaking the Begging Bowl: Morals, Drugs & Madness in the Fate of the Muslim Faqir", South Asian History & Culture 5, 2 (2014).